Torann/homestead/readme.md

 Once configured, Homestead will export your databases to `mysql_backup` and `postgres_backup` directories when the `vagrant destroy` command is executed.
 These directories can be found in the folder where you cloned Homestead.

+### WebSockets

+To enable WebSockets for a site simply add the following line to the site map for each site needing WebSockets:

+    sites:
+        - map: homestead.local
+          to: /home/vagrant/code/public
+          websockets: 'true'

+> In the above example WebSockets are enabled for `homestead.local`

 ### Database Snapshots

 Homestead supports freezing the state of MySQL and MariaDB databases and branching between them using [Logical MySQL Manager](https://github.com/Lullabot/lmm).
 For example, imagine working on a site with a multi-gigabyte database.
 You can import the database and take a snapshot.
 After doing some work and creating some test content locally, you may quickly restore back to the original state.